fossadev/fossabot-docs/docs/commands/default/voteskip.md

 * `!voteskip` (when more votes are needed)

     ```
-    UserName voted to skip this track.
+    Aiden voted to skip this track.
 3 votes are required to skip!
     ```

 * `!voteskip` (when enough votes are reached)

     ```
-    ⏭️ skipping "Artist Name - Song Title"...
+    ⏭️ skipping "Rick Astley - Never Gonna Give You Up"...
     ```

 #### Error Output